XueJinghui12138/RLcard-showdown-based-waken/README.md

    cd server
    python3 manage.py runserver
    ```

 2.

 In a new terminal, start the PvE server (i.e., human vs AI) of DouZero with

 ```
 cd pve_server
-python3 run_douzero.py
+python run_douzero.py
 ```

-Alternatively, you can start the PvE server interfaced with RLCard:
+Alternatively, you can start the server using artificial rules:

 ```
 cd pve_server
-python3 run_dmc.py
+python run_mywaken.py
 ```

 They are conceptually the same with minor differences in state representation and training time of the pre-trained models (DouZero is fully trained with more than a month, while DMC in RLCard is only trained for hours).